syncfusion-content/wpf-docs/wpf/Scheduler/Reminder.md

 ## ReminderAlertActionChanged events

-The Scheduler notifies by the `ReminderAlertActionChangedevent` when an appointment reminder’s dismiss, dismiss all, or snooze action is changed in the Scheduler reminder alert window.
+The Scheduler notifies by the `ReminderAlertActionChangedEvent` when an appointment reminder’s dismiss, dismiss all, or snooze action is changed in the Scheduler reminder alert window.
 The `ReminderAlertActionChangedEventArgs` has following properties which provides information for `ReminderAlertActionChanged` event.

 `ReminderAction`: Gets the appointment reminder actions such as dismiss, dismiss all, and snooze performed in the reminder alert window and specifies the appointment reminder that was dismissed in the reminder alert window, the reminders for all appointments were dismissed in the reminder alert window and the appointment reminder is snoozed in the reminder alert window.